How To File LLC Taxes In Wisconsin? (Simple Guide)

 1. Business Interest and Loan Payments

-Interest on business loans or credit card debt used for business purposes may be deductible.
+Interest on business loans or credit card debt used for business purposes can be deductible.

 2. Professional Services

-Fees paid to accountants, attorneys, consultants, and other professionals for services related to the business.
+Fees paid to accountants, attorneys, consultants, and other professionals for business-related services.

 3. Advertising and Marketing